Acupressure Points for Gas Relieve and Prevention

 Sea of Vitality, also known as the Lower Back Pressure Points

-The Sea of Vitality acupressure points on the lower side of your waistline are easy to find and consist of four points.
-Applying pressure to these lower back points relieves indigestion (gas) and reduces abdominal and stomach pain.
-If one suffers from low back pain, one should prevent applying pressure to these points.
+The Sea of Vitality acupressure points, located on the lower side of your waistline, consist of four points.
+Applying pressure to these lower back points can relieve indigestion (gas) and reduce abdominal and stomach pain.
+If one suffers from low back pain, it is best to avoid applying pressure to these points.

 Hand Pressure Points:

-Union Valley – one can find this pressure point between your thumb and index finger.
+Union Valley – this pressure point can be found between your thumb and index finger.
 Applying pressure to this reflexology point helps with overall intestinal function and relieves constipation, abdominal pain, and diarrhea.

 Union Valley